microsoft/entref-spring-boot/api/README.md

 + `logging.level.root` - Configures the logging level for the whole application, including frameworks
 + `logging.level.com.microsoft.cse.*` - Configures the logging level for our application, excluding frameworks
 + `logging.level.org.zalando.logbook` - Configures the logging of HTTP requests/responses to the console. *Set to TRACE*
-+ `logging.level.org.springframework.data.mongodb.core.MongoTemplate` - Configures the logging of a MongoDB query. *Set to DEBUG* to see how any constructed query gets data from MongoDB

 To configure [application insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) logging, the following environment variable must be set: